 Residency Program for Discerners – New Haven, CT

 If you are between the ages of 20 and 45 and a single Catholic woman, you can see if God is calling you by spending time in a residency program that gives you the opportunity to experience community life, communal prayer, and service in the Church.
 Most of all get to know the Dominican Sisters of Peace.
 Spend a semester or two with us while you discern and explore this calling.
 The residence is in close proximity to area colleges and universities in the greater New Haven, CT area.
-Contact Sr. Mary Pat Gallagher, OP, at 614.937.7164 (call or text).
+Contact Sr. June Fitzgerald, OP, at 570.336.3991 (call or text).

 “What are you going to do with your one wild and precious life?”